Davy Crockett timeline from 1786 to 1836 and beyond

 Santa Anna marches his army into Texas and surrounds the Alamo fort with almost 2,000 soldiers.
 The Texan volunteers number between 185 and 260 soldiers.

-Among them are American settlers who have been in Texas for many years, some of them are Tejanos disillusioned with the Mexican government, and many are like David Crockett who have only been in the country for a short time.
+Among them are American settlers who have been in Texas for many years, some of them are Tejanos disillusioned with the Mexican government, and many are like Davy Crockett who have only been in the country for a short time.
 Santa Anna surrounds the fort and for 13 days the Texans fight off their Mexican adversaries.

 The Texans’ bodies are all burned.
 Soon after Santa Anna marches his army north toward Sam Houston who now became the sole commander of the remaining Texan forces.
 Up until this time, the Texans had won no large scale victories.
 Santa Anna had good reason to have confidence that he would be able to drive the remaining revolutionaries out of Mexico.